BYUHPC/sci-comp-course/project/phase2.md

 I'll also test that the generated `wavesolve_serial` produces correct results; you should [do so](../resources.md#the-project) as well.

-**All of your work for subsequent assignments should be done in the same git repo.** You don't need to copy it to save your old work, git is already doing that.
-Having a bunch of redundant git repos has been found by former students to be a recipe for disaster.
+**All of your work for subsequent assignments should be done in the same git repo.** You don't need to copy it to save your old work since git is already doing that.
+Having a multiple redundant git repos has been proved by former students to be a recipe for disaster.